Dave Bing

-David Bing (born November 24, 1943) is an American former professional basketball player, businessman and politician who served as the 74th mayor of Detroit, Michigan from 2009 to 2014.
+David Bing (born November 24, 1943) is an American former professional basketball player, businessman and politician who served as the 74th mayor of Detroit from 2009 to 2014.
 He is a member of the Democratic Party.

 After starring at Syracuse University, Bing played 12 seasons in the National Basketball Association (NBA) as a point guard for the Detroit Pistons (1966–1975), Washington Bullets (1975–1977) and Boston Celtics (1977–78).
 During his career, he averaged over 20 points and six assists per game and made seven NBA All-Star Game appearances, winning the game's Most Valuable Player award in 1976.
 The Pistons celebrated his career accomplishments with the retirement of his #21 jersey.
 In addition, he was elected to the Naismith Memorial Basketball Hall of Fame and named to the NBA 50th Anniversary All-Time Team and the NBA 75th Anniversary All-Time Team.

 Bing founded Bing Steel, a processing company that earned him the National Minority Small Business Person of the Year award in 1984.
-Soon the business grew into the multimillion-dollar Detroit-based conglomerate, the Bing Group, one of the largest steel companies in Michigan.
+The business grew into the multimillion-dollar Detroit-based conglomerate, the Bing Group, one of the largest steel companies in Michigan.

 Bing entered Detroit politics as a Democrat in 2008, announcing his intention to run for mayor in the city's non-partisan primary to finish the term of Kwame Kilpatrick, who had resigned amid a corruption scandal.
 After winning the primary, Bing then defeated Interim Mayor Kenneth Cockrel Jr. and was sworn in as mayor in May 2009.
 Later that year, Bing was re-elected to a full term.
 In 2013, Bing lost most of his power as mayor to Detroit's emergency manager Kevyn Orr.
 Also having numerous health problems, and suffering approval ratings as low as 14%, Bing did not seek re-election that year, and was succeeded as mayor by politician and businessman Mike Duggan.